January 1st, 2025 is a new year with fresh beginnings and new goals.

 Multiple Choice Format Change

-The 2022 report states that test-takers began seeing multiple choice questions (or MCQs) with three possible choices instead of four.
-The report goes on to state that the number of 3 option questions may increase in the future 2024 MBLEx and beyond.
+The 2022 report stated that test-takers began seeing multiple choice questions (or MCQs) with three possible choices instead of four.
+The report goes on to state that the number of three option questions may increase in the future, including 2025 MBLEx and beyond.

 MBLEx Fee Increase

 In April of 2019, the FSMTB announced one of its most controversial changes.
 For thirteen years, the fee to take the MBLEx remained unchanged at $195 per attempt.
 On April 1st, 2020 the NEW fee for the MBLEx was scheduled to change to $265 per attempt.
-However, with the COVID-19 pandemic, the FSMTB announced the fee would remain $195 until October 1st, 2020.
-If you are taking the MBLEx in 2024, the fee will be $265 per attempt.
+If you are taking the MBLEx in 2025, the fee will be $265 per attempt.

 Bonus: Learn exactly WHAT and HOW to study for your exam with my free MBLEx Starter Pack